-Luckily for me, there is a cheap and easy way to have fresh smelling carpets with fragrance oils or preservatives.
+Luckily for me, there is a cheap and easy way to have fresh smelling carpets without fragrance oils or preservatives.

 Often, I simply sprinkle baking soda around the house, leave it for half an hour and then vacuum it up.
 Baking soda absorbs the stinky smells.
-You can even buy it in an easy Arm & Hammer Pure Baking Soda Shaker – 12 Oz – (Pack of 6)(affiliate link) now.
+You can even buy baking soda in an easy sprinkle top bottle.

 The homemade DIY carpet deodorizer has other uses too!
 It can be scattered on the carpets, sofas, mattresses, and even in stinky shoes, leaving just a hint of the scent.